zhishengtrieu/zhishengtrieu/README.md

 <br>

 - 🔭 I’m currently working on my <a href="https://zhisheng.me"  target="_blank" title="portfolio">portfolio</a>
-- 🌱 I’m currently learning <a href="https://github.com/cegepmatane/Analyseur-Immobilier">ML</a> with Tensorflow
+- 🌱 I’m currently learning <a href="https://github.com/cegepmatane/Analyseur-Immobilier">ML</a> with Tensorflow and DevOps
 - 📫 How to reach me : zhishengtrieu@gmail.com

 <div align="center">